Capitalisk/capitalisk-website/docs/guide-launch-custom-dex-market.md

 ```

 If you see a lot of error messages, it could be an indication that something went wrong.
-The logs should also tell you which module the message comes from - You should mostly concern yourself with messages from the `lisk_dex_foo_clsk` module.
+The logs should also tell you which module the message comes from - You should mostly concern yourself with messages from the `capitalisk_dex_foo_clsk` module.
-You can change the `fileLogLevel` and `consoleLogLevel` in the `lisk_dex_foo_clsk` module config to `debug` or `error` depending on your requirements.
+You can change the `fileLogLevel` and `consoleLogLevel` in the `capitalisk_dex_foo_clsk` module config to `debug` or `error` depending on your requirements.
 Detailed logs consume more disk space.

 ## 6. Get other nodes to join your new DEX federation